paduagroup/clandpol/README.md

 The force constant and the charge on the Drude particle are related though <img src="https://render.githubusercontent.com/render/math?math=\alpha = q_D^2/k_D">.
 Use the `-q` option to read the force constant from `alpha.ff` and to calculate Drude charges from the polarizabilities, or else the `-k` option to read the Drude charge from `alpha.ff` and to calculate force constants from polarizabilities.
 The former is usually preferred.

 A Drude particle is created for each atom found in the LAMMPS data `data.lmp` file that corresponds to an atom type given in the Drude file.
-Since LAMMPS uses numbers for atom types in the data file, comments after each line in the Masses section of the original LAMMPS data file need to be introduced, to allow identification of the atom types:
+Since LAMMPS uses numbers for atom types in the data file, the user needs to provide atom type names in comments after each line in the Masses section of the original LAMMPS data file, to allow identification of the atom types (`fftool` does this):

     Masses
     1   14.007  # NA
     2   12.011  # CR
     ...

 The `polarizer` script then adds new atom types, new bond types, new atoms and new bonds to a new `data-p.lmp` file.

-It also generates pair involving Drude particles to a file `pair-drude.lmp`, which is to be included in the LAMMPS input script.
+It also generates `pair_coeff` commands involving Drude particles that are written to a `pair-drude.lmp` file, which the user should include in the LAMMPS input script.
- The `pair.lmp` and `pair-drude.lmp` files can be concatenated into `pair-p.lmp`, which is used for the next step.

-The `polarizer` script also generates example commands to be included in the LAMMPS input script and writes those to `in-p.lmp`.
+The `polarizer` script provides example commands to be included in the LAMMPS input script and writes those to `in-p.lmp`.
 These commands are related to the topology and the force field, namely `fix drude` and `pair_style` commands, and include examples of thermostats:

     # Commands to include in the LAMMPS input stack